New Member Education

 - Seeks advice on the program from chapter and campus advisors

-- Holds old and new members accountable for any straying from the program that could be or become hazing
+- Be held accountable for any straying from the program that could be or become hazing

 Adapted from Analysis Report completed by RISE Partnership, LLC and from Judge Mitch Crane, CAMPUSSPEAK Speaker.

 Ways to Strengthen a New Member Education Program